seedcase-project/template-data-package/README.md

 ## Using this template

-To use this template, we strongly recommend using it with [uv](https://docs.astral.sh/uv/).
+We strongly recommend using this template with [uv](https://docs.astral.sh/uv/).
 Once you have it installed, move into the directory where you want to create the new data package and run the following command: